-Freelancing Through a Crisis – How to Stay Recession-Proof
+Freelancing Through a Crisis – 8 Rules for Staying Recession-Proof

 Here's how I've made my freelance business untouchable by economic downturn.

 Knock on wood and fingers crossed — so far I’ve had no ill-effects on my freelance earnings due to the uncertainty caused by COVID-19.
 Even if the economic impacts last for months or years, as expected, I’m confident my company of one will weather the recession, just as it did during the GFC of 2008–9.